3mdeb/news-and-ideas/blog/content/post/2020-08-05-PCIe-features.md

 ## What this blog is about

-Goal of this post is to introduce readers to the concept of PCI Express capabilities.
-It briefly describes what capability is and how it works.
+The goal of this post is to introduce readers to the concept of PCI Express capabilities.
+It briefly describes what they are and how they works.
 It also lists some example capability described in PCI Express (PCIe) specification.

 ## Introduction

+Probably everyone knows about the existence of the PCIe standard.
+It is commonly used in PCs to connect various devices to the motherboard.
+Every possible modern graphic card uses PCIe, most sound cards use it, it starts to become the standard even for SSDs, and that's just a tip of the iceberg.
+But how does the OS communicate with all of these devices and how does it know what these devices are capable of?
+This post will bring you closer to knowing the answer for those questions, but let's start from the beginning...

 PCI Express uses inverted tree topology.
 It starts from the Root Complex which is connected directly to the CPU and RAM.
 Root Complex branches to Switches and